scottneuro/cross_modal_integration/README.md

 (1) Identifying coordinates within the ACC and DLPFC from the published literature using a cross-modal technique of integrating resting-state and task-based fMRI data to isolate functionally connected regions implicated in discrete components of a task.
 The accompanying code will outline how to seed task-based fMRI data with published resting state coordinates using affinity based propagation analysis.
 The result of this stage will be a list of coordinates that aggregate into around two clusters (i.e., regions that are functionally connected).

-(2) Use of FSL to project coordinates identified in step 1 onto a blank template in MNI standard space (FSL, reference)
+(2) Use of FSL to project coordinates identified in step 1 onto a blank template in MNI standard space (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL)

 (3) Inport niftii file generated in FSL into 3DSlicer (https://www.slicer.org/wiki/Modules:MeshContourSegmentation-Documentation-3.6) and use the convex wrap function to envelope the coordinates from Step 2 with a convex (or concave if that is your intention) hull.